jmb-streamsets/Groovy-Technics/README.md

 # Groovy-Technics
 This repository is dedicated to Groovy (Java) programming Technics that can be used within a StreamSets Pipeline

-## This initial project will demonstrate few advanced technics that anybody could use within a StreamSets pipeline and in any other environments that are Java & Groovy capable.
+## This initial project will demonstrate few advanced Groovy technics that anybody could use within a StreamSets pipeline and in any other environments that are Java & Groovy capable.

 ## Project Features